Georges Bataille's Story of the Eye: Reviews

 Johnson remarks that "McElhinney's vision in Georges Bataille's Story of the Eye is interesting in the way which it combines avant-garde filmmaking and underground, trash, queer, and explicit content.
 It also allusively sketches in the history of eroticism from the nineteenth century to the present including the boredom that Bataille finds in 'the pleasures of the flesh' that are served up for delectation of decent people."

-In conclusion, Johnson connects her observations on McElhinney's Bataille movie back to Bataille himself.
-"The power of the spectator is further interrogated by the ambiguous reality of witnessing female characters/actors' trauma.
+Johnson connects her observations on McElhinney's Bataille movie back to Bataille himself, writing, "The power of the spectator is further interrogated by the ambiguous reality of witnessing female characters/actors' trauma.
 After watching women endlessly climb the staircase, we see her finally reaching the top.
 The woman walks towards a window and witnesses (by the slicing of the original footage) the murder of the former American President John F. Kennedy.
 As previously mentioned, this scene posits a Bataillean reference in that it demonstrates the visual spectacle of death and links it, in proximity to the erotic image of woman by way of making visible the eroticism of Jackie Kennedy's proximity to (her lover's) death.
 As Bataille states in Inner Experience: 'There is in understanding a blind spot: which is reminiscent of the structure of the eye.
-That nature of understanding demands that the blind spot within it be more meaningful than understanding itself'(110).
-Thus, as Bataille explicates, the blind spot 'absorbs one's attention: it is no longer the spot which loses itself in knowledge, but knowledge which loses itself in it'(111).
+That nature of understanding demands that the blind spot within it be more meaningful than understanding itself'.
+Thus, as Bataille explicates, the blind spot 'absorbs one's attention: it is no longer the spot which loses itself in knowledge, but knowledge which loses itself in it'.